-There are two huge trends going on in the digital advertising industry right now.
+Two huge trends are going on in the digital advertising industry right now.

 First is “the flight to quality.”
-Many advertisers are fed up with brand safety and other issues on YouTube, Facebook, and other platforms and are redirecting their budgets to safe, high-quality properties.
+Many advertisers, fed up with brand safety and other issues on YouTube, Facebook, and other platforms, are redirecting their budgets to safe, high-quality properties.